-Besides learning their vocabulary, language learners also have to spend a proportion of their study time absorbing the cultural context for communicating with that particular culture.
-This might include understanding whether to address someone as ‘Tu’ or the more formal ‘Vous’ in French, understanding German handwriting, and getting your head around cultural concepts of humility which will affect verb conjugation in Korean or Japanese.
+Besides learning vocabulary, language learners also have to spend a proportion of their study time absorbing the cultural context for communication within the particular culture.
+This might include understanding whether to address someone as “Tu” or the more formal “Vous” in French, understanding German handwriting, and wrapping your head around cultural concepts of humility which will affect verb conjugation in Korean or Japanese.

 There’s also the question of idioms: expressions that don’t mean what they appear to mean.
 These funny little turns of phrase occur in every world language and whilst they can be amusingly colorful, they can also confuse newcomers to the language.

 The meaning of an idiom can be simple to deduce.
 If a Japanese person was to say “even monkeys fall from trees,” it might be possible to understand their meaning is that even experts can make mistakes.
 Others require a bit of grounding in the culture to really understand.
 For instance, a Tibetan who asks if you plan to erect a beer tent is actually asking when you’re getting married.